-- Is this a school for children who want to become professional musicians?
+- Is The Crowden School only for children who want to become musicians?

 - What is the daily school schedule?

 - What is the tuition, and do you offer financial aid?

 - Which high schools do Crowden graduates attend?